AftonLawver/PomodoroTimer/README.md

 **Features in Progress**
 ---

-1. Making a button that can turn the app from dark mode to light mode.
+1. Implement light and dark mode into the toggle mode button.
+2. When the user clicks light/dark mode, and exits the app, let the setting maintain its value.
-2. Creating a first popup window that asks the user their name and email address, so that they can save their data to their profile.
+2. Create a first popup window that asks the user their name and then sets the main window to say their name.
 3. Creating a database with different tables to hold all of the apps information.